Anne Boleyn: Charges of adultery, incest and treason

 Anne Boleyn.
 (Note: A copy of this letter was found among the papers of the King's secretary, Thomas Cromwell, after his execution.)

 Four of the accused men were tried in Westminster on 12 May 1536.
 Weston, Brereton and Norris publicly maintained their innocence and only Smeaton supported the Crown by pleading guilty.
 Three days later, Anne and George Boleyn were tried separately in the Tower of London, before a jury of 27 peers.
 She was accused of adultery, incest, and high treason.
 The treason alleged against her (after Cromwell had used the nine days of her imprisonment to develop his case) was that of plotting the King's death, with her "lovers", so that she might later marry Henry Norris.
-One of Anne's ladies-in-waiting, the Countess of Worcester, gave evidence against her, claiming she had knowlege of the Queen's adultery with Henry Norris, Mark Smeaton, and Lord Rochford, the queen's brother.
+One of Anne's ladies-in-waiting, the Countess of Worcester, gave evidence against her, claiming she had knowledge of the Queen's adultery with Henry Norris, Mark Smeaton, and Lord Rochford, the queen's brother.
 Anne's one-time betrothed, Henry Percy, 6th Earl of Northumberland, sat on the jury that unanimously found her guilty.
 When the verdict was announced, he collapsed and had to be carried from the courtroom.
 He died childless eight months later and was succeeded by his nephew.

 On 17 May, Cranmer declared Anne's marriage to Henry null and void.